electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

 ===================

 The Bitcoin SV node bitcoind has provided a JSON-RPC based wallet API.
-However running a node just to have operate a wallet is becoming prohibitive as blocks and the blockchain get larger and larger on Bitcoin SV.
+However running a node just to operate a wallet is becoming prohibitive as blocks and the blockchain get larger and larger on Bitcoin SV.

 ElectrumSV aims to provide a replacement option to running the node.
 This is a special mode where